 An electrified solitary-pulse solution is shown in figure \ref{fig:elecalgdecay}(a).
-According to the theory of \S~\ref{sec:farfield}, the far-field decay of an electrified pulse is algebraic and so a wide computational domain and a large number of boundary elements are needed for an accurate computation.
+According to the theory of Appendix~\ref{sec:farfield}, the far-field decay of an electrified pulse is algebraic and so a wide computational domain and a large number of boundary elements are needed for an accurate computation.
 The prediction of the long-wave model equation \eqref{eq:TFE1} is also shown in the figure with a broken line.
-Once again we see that there is good agreement over most of the pulse profile except near to the main peak.
-The visible difference between the Stokes calculation and the long-wave one at the pulse maximum is exacerbated in the presence of the electric field (compare the results in figure \ref{fig:accuracy}b).
-As for the non-electrified case studied in figure \ref{fig:accuracy}, we would expect the agreement to improve on using the extended long-wave model equation \eqref{eq:TFE3}.
+Once again, we see that there is good agreement over most of the pulse profile except near to the main peak.
+The visible difference between the Stokes calculation and the long-wave one at the pulse maximum is exacerbated in the presence of the electric field (compare the results in figure \ref{fig:branch}c).
+As for the non-electrified case studied in figure \ref{fig:branch}(b, c), we would expect the agreement to improve on using the extended long-wave model equation \eqref{eq:TFE3}.
 However, this would require computation of the corresponding electric field contribution $\mathcal{E}_3$.
 The decay rate of the pulse tails as $|x|\to \infty$ is investigated in figure~\ref{fig:elecalgdecay}(b).
-The broken lines shown in the figure indicate the algebraic decay rate expected from the asymptotic theory of \S~\ref{sec:farfield}.
+The broken lines shown in the figure indicate the algebraic decay rate expected from the asymptotic theory of Appendix~\ref{sec:farfield}.
 The excellent agreement provides strong evidence of algebraic decay in the far-field and lends strong credence to the decay rate predicted by the asymptotic theory.
-The pulse speed determined from the boundary-element solution is $c^*=1.09$; this compares with $c^*=0.88$ obtained from the long-wave theory, equation (\ref{eq:TFE2}). { We note that the pulse travels faster in the presence of the electric field (compare with figure \ref{fig:accuracy}(b), where $c^*=0.457$).
-This trend is in line with the long-wave theory -- see figure \ref{fig:bet_0_25pi_Ca_0_01}(b).}
+The pulse speed determined from the boundary-element solution is $c^*=1.09$; this compares with $c^*=0.88$ obtained from the long-wave theory. { We note that the pulse travels faster in the presence of the electric field.
+This trend is in line with the long-wave theory.